MUNTE Pendant · Palazuelos Variscite media thumbnails

 Only 1 in stock!

-Origin Palazuelos de las Cuevas Mine, Zamora (Spain)
+Origin Palazuelos de las Cuevas mine, Zamora (Spain)

 Stone Dimensions 15 × 13 × 4 mm (freeform)

-Color Apple green with fine brown, yellow, and white veins from the matrix
+Color Apple green with fine brown, yellow, and white veins

 Treatment Untreated

-Metal 925 Sterling Silver
+Metal 925 Silver

 Chain 925 Silver, 45 cm, included